 There are many perplexing parts of this story.
 One of the perplexing parts is that the Reward wasn’t enough incentive to locate the women.
 By Panama’s standards, $30,000 is a lot of money.
 It’s equivalent to $500,000 in a developed country.
 With $30,000, a local person can buy land, build a house and start a small business in Panama.

 Later it was discovered that the girls had made distress calls within 3 hours of setting off on their hike (more on that in a moment).
-Furthermore, they found the backpack many miles from where the women said that they would be.
+Furthermore, they found the backpack numerous miles north from where the women said that they would be.

 Ten Weeks Pass After Their Unexplained Disappearance, Lisanne’s Blue Backpack Mysteriously Appears